A realistic approach to generate masked faces applied on two novel masked face recognition data sets: Conclusion

 \section{Conclusion}

 In this paper, we proposed an automatic method for the synthetic generation of masks using SparkAR Studio for the goal of enhancing data sets with masked faces.
 We showed that our approach is superior in producing more realistic images than competitors~\cite{wang2020arxiv, anwar2020arxiv, huang2021icassp}.
-For the face verification task, we show that face recognition systems~\cite{Schroff15CVPR,Deng19CVPR,Parkhi15BMVC} fine-tuned on masked faces perform better than the ones trained on regular faces, when the evaluation is conducted on masked faces.
+For the face verification task, we demonstrated that face recognition systems~\cite{Schroff15CVPR,Deng19CVPR,Parkhi15BMVC} fine-tuned on masked faces perform better than the ones trained on regular faces, when the evaluation is conducted on masked faces.
+We also showed that the usefulness of masked faces for face recognition systems is proportional to the degree of realism of the synthesized masks.

 In future work, we aim to propose more elaborate ways of taking advantage of our synthetically generated masked face data sets to improve face recognition models.
 One approach could be to consider knowledge distillation, as in~\cite{Georgescu-ICPR-2020}.